swoopaholic/PagerfantaBridge/README.md

 License
 -------

-This bundle is under the MIT license.
+This bundle is released under the MIT license.
 See the complete license in the bundle:

     LICENSE